Beilinson's conjecture on K3 surfaces with an involution: Introduction

-The situation in $\bar{\QQ}$ is completely different.
-The conjecture due to Beilinson states that for any smooth projective surface defined over $\bar{\QQ}$ the albanese kernel is trivial, that is, the Chow group of zero cycles of degree zero is isomorphic to the albanese variety.
-This paper concerns the proof of Beilinson's conjecture for some examples of K3 surfaces equipped with an involution, when the quotient is the projective plane and the branch locus consists of a sextic curve.
-The technique due to \cite{Voi}, tells us that if we have such an involution on a complex K3 surface, then the involution acts as identity on the $A_0$ of the K3 surface.
-This has also been proved for some examples of K3 surfaces due to \cite{GT},\cite{HK}.
-So we prove that the involution acts as an identity on the group $A_0(S)$, for the K3 surfaces $S$ such that the quotient is rational and $S$ equipped with an involution.
-Since the surface of the quotient $S/i$ is rational, it has a trivial $A_0$ showing that the involution acts as $-1$ on $A_0(S)$.
+We prove that the involution acts as an identity on the group $A_0(S)$, for the K3 surfaces $S$ over $\bar \QQ$ such that the quotient is $\PR^2$ branched along a sextic and $S$ is equipped with an involution.
+Since the surface of the quotient is $\PR^2$ which has trivial $A_0$, the involution acts as $-1$ in $A_0(S)$.
 Together, these two information tell us that the group $A_0(S)$ is trivial by Roitman's torsion theorem \cite{R2}.

-The main difference of our approach with that of Voisin present in \cite{Voi}, is the calculation regarding the ramification locus, which is an effective divisor in our case, and also the important fact that we are considering countable fields.
+The main difference of our approach from that of Voisin present in \cite{Voi}, is that we need to perform the techniques of Voisin over a countable algebraically closed field and develop the necessary details for it.

 The main result of this paper is the following.